sidewayss/html-elements/README.md

 These classes manage common attributes/properties and behaviors across elements.
 All the attributes/properties listed are inherited by the sub-classes.

 ### `class BaseElement extends HTMLElement`
 `BaseElement` is the top level class.
-It is the parent class for `InputNum` and `MultiState`.
+It is the parent class for `InputNum` and `StateBtn`.
 See `base-element.js`.` It manages two global DOM attributes/properties:
 - `disabled/disabled`
 - `tabindex/tabIndes`